-There is a simple way to improve the look of your smile by concealing chips, stains, misalignment, wear or other damage with dental veneers.
-This conservative dental restoration is very natural-looking, long-wearing and stain-resistant.
+There is a simple way to improve the look of your smile by concealing chips, stains, misalignment, wear, or other damage with dental veneers.
+This conservative dental restoration is very natural-looking, long-wearing, and stain-resistant.
 For those reasons, porcelain veneers in Huntington Beach are one of the best cosmetic dental solutions available today.

 Veneers are thin porcelain sheets that are cemented to the front surfaces of injured or imperfect teeth.
-The ultra-thin laminate material is custom designed to mimic the look of natural enamel.
+The ultra-thin laminate material is custom-designed to mimic the look of natural enamel.
 This conservative esthetic dentistry approach has become very popular with patients who have minor tooth damage or discoloration.

-Dental ceramics today are the most predictable material for veneers.
+Dental ceramics today are the most predictable material for teeth veneers.
 The superior strength and translucency provide the best color stability and reliable bonding properties over time.

 Veneers can restore a single tooth or several.
 The layer can be tinted to blend naturally with the surrounding natural teeth.
 Truth be told many patients with veneers at Impression Dental Care fail to acknowledge the restoration after just a few short weeks.
 Your dentist in Huntington Beach can even use porcelain veneers to fix minor tooth misalignments by attaching the ultra-thin material in a way that makes the teeth appear to be straight.